SwitchBladeAK/news_summary-main/README.md

 - requests for making HTTP requests to fetch article content.

-- cohere for text summarization.
+- AI API for text summarization.

 - sqlite3 for database management.